Accommodation Around the World

 • Near Reykjavik: private room in Hafnarfjordur.
 We stayed here in a town near Reykjavik because we had a rental car, so we didn’t really need to stay in the city where accommodation is more expensive.
 They have two cats, so do not stay here if you’re allergic to cats.

 • Near Selfoss: Simple, cosy double room is on a farm near Selfoss.
-There are 3–4 rooms, which are separated by paper thin walls.
+There are 3–4 rooms, which are separated by paper-thin walls.
 We thought that was one big downside of this property, along with there being only one bathroom to be shared between all the rooms, but otherwise it was all fine.
 The living area and kitchen are big and have everything you need.
 The bathroom also had a washing machine, which was also very helpful.

 • Near Hofn: Brekka Loni Apartment was the best place we stayed in Iceland.
 It is on a farm with the most spectacular views of Vestrahorn.
 It had a private kitchen, toilet, and huge room—very luxurious for Iceland.

-• Near Egilsstaðir: Eiðagisting Guesthouse has extremely small rooms in a farm house.
+• Near Egilsstaðir: Eiðagisting Guesthouse has extremely small rooms in a farmhouse.
 It’s okay for a night.
 The host is friendly!

 • Husavik: B&B Rooms Husavik 3 has a very friendly host.
 The room was very well done.
 There were two bathrooms to be shared between extremely few people, and one of them even has geothermal water.
 The kitchen was stocked with a variety of foods that were free to have, and breakfast was also nice.
 An excellent stay!